SPEEDRUNNING THE SPACETIME CONTINUUM

 The book is structured in three interwoven components:

-- Player’s Log: autobiographical dispatches from the life of a prodigal son of steel magnates to a career in insurgent media, tech, and finally, applied esoterica in service of engineering a global paradigm shift
+- player’s log: autobiographical dispatches from the prodigal son of steel magnates who’s exploits at the bleeding edge of insurgent media, futurist tech, and finally, applied esoterica led to the inception of a (r)evolutionary vision for paradigm shift

-- Spacetime 2.0: (modeled on Tolstoy’s postscript treatise in War and Peace) this treatise and model for a post-materialist understanding of the universe comes at the end of the book.
+- spacetime two point zero: (modeled on Tolstoy’s postscript treatise in War and Peace) this treatise and model for a post-materialist understanding of the universe comes at the end of the book.

 We are taught to navigate reality, not author it.